-- The reference is declared as an instance of the WS-Addressing standard's EndpointReferenceType. - 4.
-This line invokes resolve_initial_reference(), passing the QName of the target service and an instance of the endpoint reference class. - 5.
-The SimpleServiceClient class is defined in the locator demo in ArtixInstallDir/artix/version/cxx_java/samples/advanced/ locator/cxx/client.
+3. The reference is declared as an instance of the WS-Addressing standard's EndpointReferenceType.
+4. This line invokes resolve_initial_reference(), passing the QName of the target service and an instance of the endpoint reference class.
+5. The simpleServiceClient class is defined in the locator demo in ArtixInstallDir/ cxx_java/samples/advanced/locator/cxx/client.
 This class is derived from IT_Bus::ClientProxyBase(), which is the base class for all Artix C++ proxies.
-In this case, the proxy is set up for the target service defined in the QName set up as described in paragraph 2 above. - Now that the client proxy to the target service is established, the code can invoke operations of the target service.
-The say_hello operation is defined in the target service's WSDL contract, simple service.wsdl.

-Compiling and running Example 7

-The code in Example 7 can be saved to a file, then compiled and run in the context of the locator demo, as follows:

-- Save the code to a file in ArtixInstallDir/artix/version/cxx_java/ samples/advanced/locator/cxx/client. - Create a separate make file based on the Makefile in that directory.
-Name the output executable something other than client[.exe]. - Invoke nmake -f yourmakefile.
-(Windows) or make -f yourmakefile (UNIX). - Create a batch file or shell script to run your executable, based on the run cxx client[.bat] in the demo's bin directory. - Start the locator demo with start locator[.bat]. - Start the example services with run cxx servers[.bat]. - Run the example's batch file or shell script.

-When invoked as above, the example code produces output like the following:
+In this case, the proxy is set up for the target service defined in the QName set up as described in paragraph 2 above.
+6. Now that the client proxy to the target service is established, the code can invoke operations of the target service.
+The say_hello operation is defined in the target service's WSDL contract, simple_service.wsdl.
+Compiling and running Example 8 The code in Example 8 can be saved to a file, then compiled and run in the context of the locator demo, as follows: • Save the code to a file in ArtixInstallDir/cxx_java/samples/ advanced/locator/cxx/client. • Create a separate make file based on the Makefile in that directory.
+Name the output executable something other than client[.exe].
+Invoke nmake -f yourmakefile.
+(Windows) or make -f yourmakefile (UNIX). • Create a batch file or shell script to run your executable, based on the run_cxx_client[.bat] in the demo's bin directory. • Start the locator demo with start_locator[.bat]. • Start the example services with run_cxx_servers[.bat].
+Run the example's batch file or shell script. en invoked as above, the example code produces output like the owing: Ini Res Ini Inv mpleService C++ Client tializing the bus. solving SOAPHTTPService service in the locator. tializing a proxy with the results from the locator. roking say_hello on the service SOAPHTTPService. e say_hello operation returned: Greetings from SOAPHTTPService!

-'''

-SimpleService C++ Client

-Initializing the bus.

-Resolving SOAPHTTPService service in the locator.

-Initializing a proxy with the results from the locator.

-Invoking say_hello on the service SOAPHTTPService.

-The say_hello operation returned:

-Greetings from SOAPHTTPService!

-'''